Stroke Volume Variation (SVV): Predicting Fluid Responsiveness in Critically Ill Patients

 What Stroke Volume Variation (SVV) is considered “normal”?

-Depending on the literature, a patient who is predicted to be volume responsive will have an SVV>13% in most literature, but some will say >10%.
+Depending on the literature, a patient predicted to be volume responsive will have an SVV > 13% in most literature, but some will say > 10%.
 In my practice, I use the former.
-The normal range of stroke volume variation is <13%.
+The normal range of stroke volume variation is < 13%.
 One could interpret the number that if it’s over 13%, they could potentially benefit from a fluid bolus.

 Does SVV Predict Fluid Responsiveness?

-There was a meta-analysis that looked at 568 patient in 23 different studies using a variety of different devices.
-The correlation coefficient to fluid responsiveness was 0.718 which means a “highly positive correlation”.
+A meta-analysis looked at 568 patients in 23 different studies using various devices.
+The correlation coefficient to fluid responsiveness was 0.718, meaning a “highly positive correlation.”
 The AUC of using SVV for fluid responsiveness is 0.84.
 0.8-0.9 is considered “excellent”.
 It’s not all sunshine and roses, though.
 I know we’re rusty on our stats.

 How is SVV measured?